Cracko298/CombinedAudioTool/README.md

 # CombinedAudioTool
 - A Tool (GUI/CLI) for CombinedAudio.bin for Minecraft for New Nintendo 3DS Edition (MC3DS) with a plethora of Features.
-- Only support Windows Platforms Officially, due to being built and made using some Windows API functions.
+- Only support Windows Platforms Officially, due to being built and made using some Windows API functions (`winsound`).

 ## Feature Set:
 - Extract All FSB SoundBank Files from `CombinedAudio.bin`.